TosbackCgusBridge-Bot/CGUs-versions/Whitepages/Privacy Policy.md

 **5\.
 How do I stop the collection and use of my information by third parties?**

 To stop collection of information in connection with the use of our products and services, you will need to stop using them.
+To opt-out of WhitePages mobile app marketing program tracking, click here.
+To stop collection of browsing information via supporting web browsers, click here.
 To stop information collection for purposes of relevant online advertising, click here.
-To stop collection of browsing information via supporting web browsers, click here.
 At this time, there is no industry solution to opt-out of receiving relevant mobile advertising.

-To opt-out of WhitePages mobile app marketing program tracking, click here.
+To opt out of tracking on Whitepages’ mobile app marketing programs, go to our third party provider’s website by clicking here.

 **6\.
 What about interest-based advertising?**